singuliere/enough/docs/extending.rst

-Extending `securedrop.club`
+Extending `enough.community`
 ===========================

-After :ref:`getting started <getting_started>`, you may want to add some host/service in `securedrop.club` :ref:`infrastructure <infrastructure>`.
+After :ref:`getting started <getting_started>`, you may want to add some host/service in `enough.community` :ref:`infrastructure <infrastructure>`.

 Overview
 --------

-The `securedrop.club` infrastructure is developed and deployed using ansible.
+The `enough.community` infrastructure is developed and deployed using ansible.
 The main playbook is `securedrop-club-playbook.yml`.

 The development, tuning and corrections of the playbook is done in a separate